-Policy 4340: Remote Access
+Policy 4120.50: Remote Access

-Model Policy Revised Date: 06/26/2019
+Model Revised Date: 03/15/2026

-General Policy Statement:

-(Credit Union) recognizes its responsibility to safeguard member information and will treat the private financial information of Credit Union members ("member information") with appropriate care in order to maintain the confidentiality, integrity and security of member information.
-The purpose of this policy is to set forth the guidelines for management and staff to use in requesting and establishing remote access to the Credit Union’s data network, while maintaining safeguards for member information.
-The Credit Union will comply with all applicable laws and regulations governing the safeguarding of member information including NCUA Guidelines for Safeguarding Member Information (12 CFR Part 748 Appendices A and B, Part 749 Appendix B) (the "Guidelines") and all other applicable laws and regulations regarding the safeguarding of member information.
+(Credit Union) recognizes its responsibility to safeguard member information and will treat the private financial information of Credit Union members ("member information") with appropriate care in order to maintain the confidentiality, integrity, and security of member information.
+These guidelines are for management and staff to use when requesting and establishing remote access to the Credit Union’s data network, while maintaining safeguards for member information.
+The Credit Union will comply with all applicable laws and regulations governing the safeguarding of member information, including NCUA Guidelines for Safeguarding Member Information (12 CFR Part 748 Appendices A and B, Part 749 Appendix B) (the "Guidelines") and all other applicable laws and regulations regarding the safeguarding of member information.

-The purpose of this policy is to define standards for connecting to the Credit Union's network from any external location or host.
-These standards are designed to minimize the potential exposure from damages which may result from unauthorized use of Credit Union resources.
+The resource defines standards for connecting to the Credit Union's network from any external location or host.
+These standards are designed to minimize the potential exposure from damages that may result from unauthorized use of Credit Union resources.
 Damages include the loss of sensitive or company confidential data, intellectual property, damage to public image, damage to critical internal systems, etc.

 Reference: